Help us improve your experience.

 user@host>request system reboot

-Using the partition option erases the dual-root partitioning scheme, which removes its benefits, such as improved rollback and recovery features.
+The previous software release gets installed after you reboot the device.
+Using the partition option erases the dual-root partitioning scheme, removing access to dual-root partitioning features such as improved rollback and recovery.

 Platform-Specific Storage Media Behavior